nycrecords/hyrax-ansible/README.md

 and per-distribution variable files to provide different variables for different distributions.

 **Secure**: Variables which should be different per-host and stored securely using Ansible Vaults or a tool like Hashicorp Vault.
+The test playbook insecurely puts these variables in `vars/common.yml`.

 ## Software versions